excalith/excalith-start-page/README.md

 ## Features

+- Filter links by typing in the prompt
   - Quickly filter links by typing in the prompt.
 Hitting <kbd>Enter</kbd> will open all filtered links at once
   - If nothing filtered, the text in prompt will use the default search engine for searching your input
 - Launch websites directly from the prompt.
 Just type the URL (ie. `github.com`)
 - Search websites with custom commands.
 For example, type `s some weird bug` to search StackOverflow for `some weird bug`
+- Wallpaper support through URL with blur and fade effects
+- Customizable Fetch UI for fetching browser and system data, including custom image support
+- Multiple theme support (check all [available themes](./public/themes/))
 - Built-in configuration editor to easily edit and save your configuration

-- Multiple theme support (check all [available themes](./public/themes/))
+Please refer to [configuration](https://github.com/excalith/excalith-start-page/wiki/Configuration) page for more information.

 ### Built-In Commands